 Should I Use an ATS to Review Resumes?

-There are pros and cons to using an applicant tracking system, or ATS, to review resumes.
 While convenient, using an ATS can have downsides, like the fact that some resumes are accidentally screened out because of the file type or other factors that have nothing to do with the candidate’s skills.
+It’s something to take into account.

 Using an ATS to screen resumes is a good idea if you’re receiving several dozen applications for each open position and/or if you’re hiring for multiple positions every month.
 An ATS can save you time and reduce your cost-to-hire while streamlining the hiring process for both interviewers and candidates.